Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ### T-Engine and Pipeline Config

 #### Transformer selection strategy
-The ACS repository and ATS router both use the [T-Engine configuration](creating-a-t-engine.md#t-engine-configuration) in combination with their own pipeline files to choose which T-Engine will perform a transform.
+The ACS repository and ATS router use the
+[T-Engine configuration](creating-a-t-engine.md#t-engine-configuration) in combination with their own pipeline files to choose which T-Engine will perform a transform.
 A transformer definition contains a supported list of source and target Media Types.
 This is used